knarhar/QuizProto/README.md

 ## Author
 This project was developed as an engaging way to help learners practice IPA vowel sounds through interactive quizzes.

----

-This update includes all the essential details for your project, along with information on how users can run, extend, and customize the quiz.
-Let me know if you need any additional adjustments!